TryHackMeNow/CyberLab/README.md

 The default login password **TryHackMe!** is supported for all users on all hosts.

 # Domain
-CyberLab's network resources are centrally managed by `winserver`, which is a windows active directory domain controller.
+Host `winserver` is an Active Directory Domain Controller.
 The domain name is `victim.local`.
-The fully qualified domain name of a network resource (user, host) is `<some_resource>.victim.local`.
-For example, by entering `debserver` into a web browser, the home page of the debian web server will be displayed.
+The fully qualified domain name of a network resource (user, host) is thus `<some_resource>.victim.local`.
+For example, by entering `http://www.debserver.victim.local` into a web browser on a lab host, the home page of the debian web server will show up.

 ### Shared Folders
 Hosts `debserver`, `winxp` and `winserver` have access to each other's shared folders via the SMB network protocol.
-For example, type in `\\debserver` into windows explorer to see the folder's shared by `debserver` on a windows host.
+For example, type in `\\debserver` into windows explorer to see the folder's shared by `debserver`.

 # Firewall
 Host `firewall.victim.local` is the lab's central node.
 It runs *pfSense CE* and with that is a firewall with IP routing, DHCP and DNS resolution capabilities.
 The firewall is managed via web interface.
-The web interface is online at http://172.20.20.10.
+The web interface is online at `http://172.20.20.10` (port 80).
 User: `admin`, password: `TryHackMe!`.

 The firewall router has 4 network adapter cards.
 Each network adapter acts as the local gateway for the attached subnet.
 For example, the default gateway of the `LAN` subnet has IP address `172.20.20.10`.
 The firewall router forwards DNS requests it cannot resolve to the WAN interface (internet) and the active directory domain controller.